exasol/spark-connector/README.md

 ## Overview

-Spark Exasol Connector that supports an integration between [Exasol][exasol] and [Apache Spark][spark].
+Spark Exasol Connector supports an integration between [Exasol][exasol] and [Apache Spark][spark].
 It allows creating Spark DataFrame from Exasol queries and saving Spark DataFrame as an Exasol table.